 Catch a one hour ferry to a popular getaway from Bali on the Gili Islands.
 You will easily find places selling tickets all throughout Amed with signs and even some guesthouses offer transfers.

 Another small fishing village about a 20 minute drive from Amed that offers more diving and snorkeling for water lovers.
 There’s also another shipwreck here to explore.

-Amed Bali is the perfect paradise for anyone looking to relax with wonderful views.
-Even though there is some tourism here, we feel like this area has been unspoiled by too many visitors.
-This is not the place to go to if you’re looking for a party, most nights are quiet with the exception of a live musician at certain restaurants.
+Amed Beach is the perfect paradise for anyone looking to relax with wonderful views.
+Even though there is some tourism here, we feel like this area has avoided being spoiled by too many visitors.
+This is not the place to go to if you’re looking for a party.
+Most nights are quiet with the exception of a live musician at certain restaurants.
 The snorkeling and diving here make it a great place for an adventure and the views here are incredible.

 If you want to save this post for the future then share on Pinterest below!